When I was first elected in 2010, I pledged that I would always stick to my commitment to “Putting Lincoln First”

 He raised concerns about the environmental (including flooding), increased traffic congestion and infrastructure impact (especially schools and health service) of the Labour City Council’s Western Growth Corridor (Swanpool) scheme, which includes over 3,000 houses.

 He will continue to hold the City Council to account on this issue, whilst ensuring that it lobbies the Government to ensure it provides infrastructure funding (as he has successfully done with respect to the road bridge between Skellingthorpe Road and Tritton Road).

 Karl always supports the Royal Air Force and the Armed Forces more widely – especially RAF Waddington which is in his constituency.

-Alongside Sir Edward Leigh MP, he campaigned to ensure that the Red Arrows base remains in Lincolnshire, with the world-famous air display team due to transfer from RAF Scampton to RAF Waddington in 2022.
+Alongside Sir Edward Leigh MP, he campaigned to ensure that the Red Arrows base remains in Lincolnshire, with the world-famous air display team transferring to RAF Waddington in 2022.